NB: For this recipe you will need a food processor with a dough hook attachment. The dough starter needs to be prepared 12 hours in advance.

 Meanwhile, preheat the oven to 250C/475F/Gas 9 or to its maximum setting (this is critical as the temperature will decrease significantly when you open the door) and place a baking tray in the middle of the oven and a roasting tin on the bottom.

-Slide the rolls on to the hot baking tray in the middle of the oven and pour 50ml/2fl oz of water into the roasting tin on the bottom.
+Slide the loaves onto the preheated baking tray in the middle of the oven, using the greaseproof paper to transfer them and pour 50ml/2fl oz of water into the roasting tin on the bottom.
 This will generate steam within the oven creating a good crust on the bread.

-Bake the beer rolls in the oven for 10-12 minutes, or until golden-brown and cooked through.
+Bake the fougasse in the oven for 18-20 minutes, or until golden-brown and cooked through.
 (The loaves are cooked through when they make a hollow sound when tapped on the undersides.)
-Remove from the oven and set aside to cool
+Remove from the oven and set aside to cool.

 Type the ingredients you want to use, then click Go.
 For better results you can use quotation marks around phrases (e.g. "chicken breast").
 Alternatively you can search by chef, programme, cuisine, diet, or dish (e.g. Lasagne).